You are here: NPIC Home Page —> Pesticide Health and Safety Information —> Safe Use Practices —> Understanding Pesticide Risks

 DANGER stands for the highest toxicity products

-Our page on Minimizing Pesticide Risks provides more information on how to reduce pesticide risks.
+Our page on Minimizing Pesticide Risks provides more information on how to reduce exposure to pesticides.

 Additional Information: